 - Less Information available - Eduction has far fewer readable step by step process guides than splitting does, so getting that information has been very difficult until now.
 We have a Step By Step Guide to Eduction Here.

 Splitting vs Duplication is always a personal choice and quite a touchy subject, you can make up your own mind, as we have done, so long as your focus is on bee health and reducing harm in the process we see very little difference in either practice.

 We do trial our own hives and products to make splitting easier, cleaner, and to reduce harm, ensuring the best possible outcome.

 There is a lot of discussion in the industry around splitting vs Eduction. with the overwhelming Eduction Method movement being heard loud and clear.
 We do not begrudge anyone who splits hives, in fact all of our hives are manufactured to Enable SAFE splitting of hives.
-We just choose eduction over splitting due to the potential in our opinion being greater for harm.
+We just choose eduction over splitting to propagate hives due to the potential in our opinion being greater for harm.
 This does not mean we are right and others are wrong, it’s just our ethical choice AT THIS TIME, that may one day change with research and development.

 Either Practice can result in bee harm in the wrong hands, it is up to us to seek out the proper training and information to make an informed decision.

 Trevor Smith - Ripley Valley Native Bee Hives